spectrocloud/CanvOS/rhel-core-images/README.md

 docker build -t <local-registry>/<image>:<image-tag> --build-arg USERNAME=<RHSM username> --build-arg PASSWORD='<RHSM password>' -f Dockerfile.rhel9 .
 ```

-**In case of any errors during package installation steps - these errors might be cause by previous build attempts.
+**In case of any errors during package installation steps - these errors might be caused by previous build attempts.
 Execute `docker build` command again by providing argument `--no-cache` to build the image from scratch**

 ## Build the image using Red Hat Satellite and mirrored repositories